TehMuffinMoo/ibPS/README.md

 Search-B1 -Query "search term"
   Used to perform a global search of the BloxOneDDI Cloud Services Portal

+Reboot-B1Host -OnPremHost "bloxoneddihost1.mydomain.corp" -NoWarning
+  Used to reboot a BloxOneDDI Host

 Migrate-NIOSSubzoneToBloxOne -Server "10.100.10.10" -Subzone "dev.mydomain.corp" -View "default" -Confirm:$false
   Used to migrate DNS Subzone data from InfoBlox NIOS to InfoBlox BloxOne.